shagabutdinov/sublime-devastate-mini/readme.md

 # DevastateMini

-Fork of [Devastate](https://github.com/vlakarados/devastate) sublime theme that was based on [Spacefunk](https://github.com/Twiebie/ST-Spacefunk).
+Based on [Devastate](https://github.com/vlakarados/devastate) sublime theme that was based on [Spacefunk](https://github.com/Twiebie/ST-Spacefunk).

 Tabs and status line appearence were changed to be minimal as possible.
 This is